timdeschryver/eslint-plugin-ngrx/docs/rules/avoid-dispatching-multiple-actions-sequentially.md

 ## Rule Details

 An action should be an event which abstracts away the details of store internals.
 An action can be a composition of several events, in which case the developer might be tempted to dispatch several actions in sequence.
-But a better approach is t dispatch one "combining" action, which exactly describes what that event entails, and then map it to several other actions in an Effect
+But a better approach is t dispatch one "combining" action, which exactly describes what that event entails.

 Examples of **incorrect** code for this rule: